Last Updated on August 28, 2024

 Temperature grades reflect the tire’s resistance to generating heat and its ability to dissipate heat when tested under controlled conditions on a specified indoor laboratory test wheel.
 Here’s what to note:

-• Grading Scale: The temperature grades, from highest to lowest, are A, B, and C. This represents the tire’s resistance to heat buildup under test conditions intended to simulate high-speed driving.
+- Grading Scale: The temperature grades, from highest to lowest, are A, B, and C. These grades represent the tire’s resistance to heat buildup under test conditions intended to simulate high-speed driving.

 The UTQG ratings for treadwear, traction, and temperature give truck operators and fleet managers a standardized way to evaluate tire options and choose those that promise the best performance and safety.